While crossing the rough sea of life, unexpected accidents, bad luck, deadly illnesses, and disasters can sometimes make you feel, "It can't be true!"

-A small single-handed sailboat Aomi left Buenos Aires, Argentina, and is sailing down the South Atlantic towards Antarctica.
+A small single-handed sailboat Aomi left Buenos Aires, the capital of Argentina, and was sailing down the South Atlantic towards Antarctica.

-When the sound of wind suddenly got stronger just after sunset, waves of the black water began to grow in height quickly.
-Soon, their peaks start to roll, collapse and attack Aomi one after another.
+When the sound of wind suddenly got stronger just after sunset, waves on the black water began to grow in height quickly.
+Their peaks, soon, started to roll, collapse and attack Aomi one after another.

 "Don't get heavier!"
 I shouted.